curiousoffice/playbook/README.rst

 Wireframes
 ----------

-It is crucial to keep the design of the application ahead of the development.
+It is crucial to put the design of the application ahead of the development.
 Focus should be placed on wireframing usability, user experience, and flows.
 We find it important to keep the design and development cycle adequately tight.
 We do not wireframe one month out because as we approach certain areas of the